 - “The Grapes of Wrath,”by Nobel Laureate John Steinbeck: obscenity, sexual references.
 Ironically, California, the setting of the novel, is the first place it was banned.
 It has also been banned in Ireland, and a group of booksellers were taken to court in Turkey for “spreading propaganda.”

-- “One Flew Over the Cuckoo’s Nest,” by Ken Kesey, a masterful novel, written under the influence of LSD.
-Somehow Kesey pulls off a narrator in the Chief who is insane, but still tells a lucid story.
+- “One Flew Over the Cuckoo’s Nest,” by Ken Kesey (this week’s purchase to replace the one I gave away), a masterful novel, which Kesey wrote under the influence of LSD.
+Somehow.
+Kesey created the Chief who is insane, but still tells a lucid story.
 Electrifying.
 Not for everyone, though, obviously.

-- “The Invisible Man,” by Ralph Ellison, banned in North Carolina THIS MONTH!
+- “The Invisible Man,” by Ralph Ellison, banned in North Carolina.
 One of the greatest books of the 20th century, it won the 1953 National Book Award for fiction.
-It is a difficult look at racial identity, black nationalism and Marxism.
-Some school boards were intimidated by of the book.
-Could it be that they just didn’t like it that this black man was so damn smart?
+It is an intelligent and stirring look at racial identity, black nationalism and Marxism.
+Some school boards were intimidated by the book.

-Literary greatness means striking fear in hearts and breaking the status quo, whether it’s the sultry pleasure of Lady Chatterley’s Lover (sex) or the irreverent nonsense of Shel Silverstein’s Light in the Attic (disrespect) or the high seas adventure of Moby Dick (“conflict with community values”).
+Literary greatness is dangerous.
+The sultry pleasure of Lady Chatterley’s Lover (sex) or the irreverent nonsense of Shel Silverstein’s Light in the Attic (disrespect) or the high seas adventure of Moby Dick (“conflict with community values”).

 Hemingway’s books have been banned, so have Faulkner’s.
-Toni Morrison has won the Pulitzer and the the Nobel, yet her novel’s, throbbing with life and color and pain, draw parental calls for their banning.
-“The Call of the Wild,” by Jack London, which I read four times before high school, has been challenged because of its dark tone and bloody violence and banned because of the socialist politics of its author.
+Toni Morrison,who won the Pulitzer and Nobel prizes, heard calls for bans.
+Call of the Wild,” by Jack London, which I read four times before high school, has been challenged because of its dark tone, bloody violence and the socialist politics of its author.

-“Gone With the Wind,” often cited as one of the most beloved novels of all time, was banned in California because of the immoral behavior of it’s heroine.
-I find it hilarious that people from a state that a large chunk of the South would like to expel from the union because of immorality, are banning a book because its southern heroine is immoral.
+“Gone With the Wind,” often cited as one of the most beloved novels of all time, was banned in California because of the immoral behavior of it’s heroine, (not the racism).

-Logic seldom enters into the argument for banning books (or for the popularity of Gone With the Wind).
-Conservative Christian once banned Huckleberry Finn because it taught disrespect for authority.
+Logic seldom enters into banning books (or the popularity of Gone With the Wind).
+Conservative Conservatives once banned Huckleberry Finn because it taught disrespect for authority.
 Today liberals want to ban it because it is racist.
 The dictionary has been banned because it contains bad words.
-The Bible, the because the Old Testament reads like torture porn.
+The Bible, because the Old Testament is filled with torture porn.

 I plan on keeping my pledge.
 I’ll always have the classics.
 Little House on the Prairie (view of Native Americans), The Wonderful Wizard of Oz (negativism), or the Scarlet Letter (Can I have a “conflicts with community values”?).
-But in the past two years, the Hunger Games (sex and violence), The Kite Runner (homosexuality), and the Chocolate War (nudity, sex, offensive language), which was being banned when I was a kid, were atop the lists of books being pulled from shelves.
-And Judy Blume is about due for a new book.
+However, the Hunger Games (sex and violence), The Kite Runner (homosexuality), and the Chocolate War (nudity, sex, offensive language), are atop the lists of books being pulled from shelves.

-I don’t think I’ll be running out of new reading material anytime soon.
+I don’t think I’ll run out of new books anytime soon.